SRvSaha/CoWinVaccineSlotFinder/README.md

 We're generating the OTP and then Validating it using the same method as CoWIN App.

-On validation of OTP, we get get the AuthToken which is further used for the Authentication Purpose.
+On validation of OTP, we get the AuthToken which is further used for the Authentication Purpose.

 Rest of the stuff are self-explanatory.